awnumar/gravity/README.md

 * ***Hidden everything*** - Pocket makes sure that an attacker will not be able to ascertain the length, type, or content of any data, and also prevents the inference of things like the number of secrets stored.

 For a full overview of the protocol, click [here](/PROTOCOL.md).

-## Installation

-Simply run:

-`$ go get github.com/libeclipse/pocket`

-This will fetch, compile, and install *pocket* automatically.
-An added bonus is that it should now be in your PATH so you can call the program from anywhere with a simple:

-`$ pocket`